sulu/sulu-docs/book/getting-started/setup.rst

 Create a new user
 -----------------

-In order to login into Sulu you need to create an user.
+In order to login into Sulu you need to create a user.
 Before you can do that you have to create the administrator role.
 You can easily add this role with the following command:

 .. code-block:: bash

-    app/console sulu:security:role:create
+    $ app/console sulu:security:role:create

 Name the role and choose `Sulu` as the system.
 Afterwards you just have to enter the following command on the command line, which will guide you through